Co-author: Nicole Barratt

-To start with, there are four basic types of refrigerators – top freezer, bottom freezer, side-by-side and French door.
+To start with, there are four basic types of refrigerators: top freezer, bottom freezer, side-by-side and French door.
 Let’s quickly go over the basic details of each.

-This is the model that most of us will instantly visualise if someone says the word ‘fridge’ to us.
+This is the model that most of us will instantly visualise if someone says the word fridge to us.
 It’s a single column refrigerator, with the top third (approximately) dedicated to a separate freezer compartment.
 This type of fridge is the most common, meaning it’s also generally the cheapest, and has the widest range on offer.

 These fridges are essentially wider-than-usual fridges split in half, with one half being the fridge side and the other being the freezer side.
 For those who tend to freeze leftovers in high volume, or exist on freezer food, this type of fridge may be ideal.
 Some side-by-side fridges allocate slightly more room for the fridge section, however the freezer will still be larger than that of any top or bottom freezer model.
 The doors open from the centre rather than the side, meaning less spatial clearance is required to swing the fridge door(s) open.

 Also worth noting is that side-by-side models often come with features such as water, ice dispensers, and external user interface panels, which some may view as desirable features.
 In summary, side-by-fridges are:

 Possibly the most versatile (and most expensive) type of fridge, French door fridges are similar in width to side-by-side models, and have the entire bottom third devoted to freezer space, just like a bottom freezer model.
 As with side-by-side fridges, the fridge door is split into two, opening from the centre for the fridge section.

-Some French door fridges have a single door for the freezer section, but some split the freezer section the same way as the fridge section, making for a grand total of four doors on your fridge.
+Some French door fridges have a single door for the freezer section.
+But some split the freezer section the same way as the fridge section, making for a grand total of four doors on your fridge.